 Visits are by appointment between 9:30am – 11:00am Monday through Friday.

-The applicant does not need to bring a passport photo, one will be taken on location as well as fingerprints of individuals older than 12 years old.
-As of January 1st, 2020, the cost is 110 US dollars, for children under 18 and seniors over 66 the cost is 50 US dollars.
+The applicant does not need to bring a passport photo as one will be taken on location as well as fingerprints of individuals older than 12 years old.
+As of January 1st, 2021, the cost is 100 USD.
+For children under 18 and seniors over 66 the cost is 45 USD.
 Cash or checks only.

-Icelandic passports are issued in Iceland, and sent to the applicant by mail, it can take up to 3 weeks.
+Icelandic passports are issued in Iceland, and sent to the applicant by mail which can take up to 3 weeks.

 For children both parents need to be present.
 If both parents cannot be present a certified consent form must be provided from the parent that is absent.
 Unless proof of sole custody is shown.